Last Updated on January 6, 2023 by Michael

-If you own a car, you are alerted if and when there is a recall.
+If you own a car, you will receive an alert if and when there is a recall.
 But you may be wondering how car rental companies handle recalls for cars in their fleets.

-Not too long ago, it was perfectly legal to rent out a recalled car that had not yet been repaired.
+Not too long ago, it was perfectly legal to rent out a car under recall.

 Then Congress passed the Rental Car Safety Recall Law in the Fixing America’s Surface Transportation (FAST) Act of 2015.
-The federal law prohibits rental companies from renting unrepaired recalled vehicles.
+The federal law prohibits rental companies from renting out vehicles that are subject to a recall with two days of receiving the recall notice.
 In addition, now the National Highway Traffic Safety Administration (NHTSA) has the authority to investigate rental car companies and punish violators.

-In one of the highest profile cases, sisters Raechel and Jacqueline Houck were killed in October 2004.
-They had been upgraded by Enterprise to a car with a known fire risk.
-They were driving a PT Cruiser when it caught fire due to a defective power steering hose.
+Another high profile case involved the deaths of Raechel and Jacqueline Houck in October 2004.
+Enterprise had rented the sisters a PT Cruiser under recall for a defective power steering hose that posed a known fire risk.
 As smoke poured into the vehicle’s cabin, Rachel Houck lost control of the car.
 It then crashed head on into a semi-tractor, killing both women instantly.

 The deaths of the Houck sisters led to a large financial judgment against Enterprise.
 Congress introduced multiple bills in an attempt to take unsafe rental vehicles off the road.
 But by then the major rental car companies had already decided to proactively remove rental cars with active recalls from their fleets.